Determination of $|V_{cb}|$ using $B\to D\ell\nu_\ell$ Decays at Belle II: Experimental procedure

 \subsection{Data and simulated samples}

 The Belle~II detector~\cite{Abe:2010sj} operates at the SuperKEKB asymmetric-energy electron-positron collider~\cite{superkekb}, located at KEK in Tsukuba, Japan.
 It consists of nested detector subsystems arranged around the beam pipe in a cylindrical geometry.
 The innermost subsystem is the vertex detector, which includes two layers of silicon pixel detectors and four outer layers of silicon strip detectors.
 In the data set used in this analysis, the second pixel layer is instrumented in only a part of the solid angle.
 Most of the tracking volume consists of a helium and ethane-based small-cell drift chamber (CDC).
 Outside the drift chamber, a Cherenkov-light imaging and time-of-propagation detector (TOP) provides charged-particle identification in the barrel region.
-In the forward endcap, this function is provided by a proximity-focusing, ring-imaging Cherenkov detector with an aerogel radiator (ARICH).
-Further out is the electromagnetic calorimeter (ECL), consisting of a barrel and two endcap sections made of CsI(Tl) crystals.
+In the forward end cap, this function is provided by a proximity-focusing, ring-imaging Cherenkov detector with an aerogel radiator (ARICH).
+Further out is the electromagnetic calorimeter (ECL), consisting of a barrel and two end cap sections made of CsI(Tl) crystals.
 A uniform 1.5~T magnetic field is provided by a superconducting solenoid situated outside the calorimeter.
 Multiple layers of scintillators and resistive-plate chambers, located between the magnetic flux-return iron plates, constitute the $K^0_L$ and muon identification system (KLM).

-We use the experimental data collected from 2019 to 2022 at the center-of-mass (c.m.)\ energy of the $\Upsilon(4S)$~resonance.
-This data set has an integrated luminosity of \lumi~\cite{Belle-II:2019usr} and contains \NBBval $\Upsilon(4S)$ events.
-In addition, a 42~fb$^{-1}$ data sample collected at a c.m.\ energy 60 MeV below the $\Upsilon(4S)$ resonance is used to measure continuum background.
+We use the experimental data collected from 2019 to 2022 at the c.m. energy of the $\Upsilon(4S)$~resonance.
+This dataset has an integrated luminosity of \lumi~\cite{Belle-II:2019usr} and contains \NBBval $\Upsilon(4S)$ events.
+In addition, a 42~fb$^{-1}$ data sample collected at a c.m.\ energy 60 MeV below the $\Upsilon(4S)$ resonance is used to measure the continuum background.

 We use samples of Monte-Carlo-simulated (MC) events equivalent to at least four times the data luminosity.
 The sample of $\Upsilon(4S)\to B\bar B$~events in which $B$~mesons decay generically is generated with EvtGen~\cite{Lange:2001uf}, interfaced with PYTHIA~\cite{Sjostrand:2007gs}.
 The branching fractions and form factors of semileptonic $B$~decays are adjusted to the most recent experimental results~\cite{ParticleDataGroup:2024cfk}.
 The $B\to D^*\ell\nu_\ell$ form factor is tuned to the parameters obtained in Ref.~\cite{Belle:2023bwv}.
 For $B\to D\ell\nu_\ell$ we use the form factor measured in Ref.~\cite{Belle:2015pkj}.
 We also include presently unmeasured semileptonic modes ($B\to D\eta\ell\nu_\ell$ and $B\to D^* \eta\ell\nu_\ell$), generated according to a phase space model, in equal parts to account for the discrepancy between the sum of known exclusive semileptonic branching fractions and the inclusive semileptonic $B$~decay rate. $D$~meson decays are also generated by EvtGen.
 Continuum background from the processes $e^+e^-\to q\bar q$ ($q = u, d, s, c$) is simulated with KKMC~\cite{Ward:2002qq} interfaced with PYTHIA~\cite{Sjostrand:2007gs}, while low-multiplicity contributions from $e^+e^-\to\tau^+\tau^-$ are generated using a combination of KKMC and TAUOLA~\cite{Jadach:1990mz}.
 A full detector simulation based on GEANT4~\cite{ref:geant4} is applied to the MC~events.
 These simulated events are overlaid with run-dependent random trigger data for accurate modeling of beam backgrounds.